 Steps – following the instructions on their site:

 - I customised the address to my Nano address (using the customise field)

 - Copied the code (they weren’t specific where to put the code (body, header, footer, etc?) so I tried to paste it in my footer via the customization area for my WordPress site – boom it worked

 - Done – ready to accept crypto donations.

 So that’s not that hard, but an extra step.
 And also there doesn’t seem to be an option for the user to select the amount they want to donate, so it has some missing features IMO.
-But quick experience and it looks good!
+But it is a quick experience and it looks good!

-It’s created by Cool Plugins, and it supports more than 20 different cryptocurrencies, so it’s a good option if you want a wider selections of options for your visitors.
-It was super easy to implement on my site, I choose to put it in my footer and added it as a HTML widget with the suggested code snippet recommended for footers and headers.
+It’s created by Cool Plugins, and it supports more than 20 different cryptocurrencies, so it’s a good option if you want a wider selection of options for your visitors.
+It was super easy to implement on my site, I choose to put it in my footer and added it as an HTML widget with the suggested code snippet recommended for footers and headers.

 You’ll have your Cryptocurrency Donation Box up in no time, the only issue is the full transparency with donations coming in.
 The amount received, the addresses and full balances of sender and receiver.